 1 – Turn on Up-to-date Check logging

-It’s a good idea to turn on Up-to-date Check logging so you can see what is causing it to do a full rebuild.
+Before making changes, I suggest turning on the Up-to-date Check logging so you can see what’s causing VS to do full rebuilds.

 - Open the Visual Studio options (Tools > Options…).

 - Go to Projects and Solutions > SDK-Style Projects.

 This logs to the build output window.
 Here’s an example of what this looks like in my case:

 In my case, I had a text template generating output during the build.
 This caused subsequent builds to be out of date (according to the Up-to-Date Check), therefore triggering a full rebuild every time.

 2 – Ignore the text template generated output